ToonLink123/Capstone-Project-Adv-ML/README.md

 The pipeline reads video paths directly from the CSV metadata rather than manually restructuring the dataset.

+You will need to provide the dataset from https://www.kaggle.com/datasets/xdxd003/ff-c23?resource=download Github failed to upload the dataset

 ## Milestone Goals
 This milestone implements the proposal stages corresponding to: